Quantum Annealing for Staff Scheduling in Educational Environments: Conclusions

 This work addresses an innovative personnel assignment problem in the educational context, focusing on the scheduling of school staff across multiple sites and educational levels.
-A mathematical optimization model has been developed to accurately capture the operational complexities typical of school systems, integrating constraints on staff availability, skills, contractual limits, gender balance, and service continuity.
-The proposed formulation effectively models realistic staff allocation while ensuring full coverage of weekly activities and a fair distribution of workload among collaborators.
+A mathematical optimization model is developed to capture the operational complexities typical of school systems, integrating constraints on staff availability, skills, contractual limits, gender balance, and service continuity.
+The proposed formulation enables realistic staff allocation while ensuring full coverage of weekly activities and a fair workload distribution.

-The model is first applied to a real-world case study, demonstrating its ability to faithfully reproduce the existing organizational structure and, in several cases, to improve it in terms of efficiency and balance.
-Subsequently, the approach is extended to larger synthetic scenarios to assess the scalability and robustness of the method.
-Results show that the classical Gurobi optimizer provides optimal solutions in reasonable computational times for small and medium sized instances, while the quantum approach based on the D-Wave's \texttt{LeapCQMHybrid} solver consistently achieves the same optimal or near-optimal solutions in significantly shorter times.
+The model is first applied to a real-world case study, demonstrating its ability to reproduce the existing organizational structure and, in several cases, improve efficiency and balance.
+The approach is then extended to larger synthetic scenarios to assess scalability and robustness under increasingly complex conditions.
+Numerical results show that the proposed hybrid quantum-inspired optimization approach consistently produces high-quality and balanced schedules within limited computational times.

-Experiments conducted over five independent runs highlight the stability and consistency of the solutions obtained with D-Wave, which systematically coincide with Gurobi’s optimum for all instances up to 30 collaborators.
-For larger-scale scenarios, a progressive performance degradation is observed due to the increasing combinatorial complexity of the problem and the current limitations of available quantum resources.
-Nevertheless, even in these cases, the hybrid solver produces high-quality solutions within reduced computation times, maintaining an effective trade-off between accuracy and speed.
-These results confirm the validity and competitiveness of quantum annealing as an emerging approach for solving complex combinatorial optimization problems.
-Its application to the school scheduling context, still underexplored in the literature, demonstrates the versatility and potential impact of quantum computing techniques beyond traditional industrial domains.
-This work therefore contributes to bridging the gap between theoretical research and real-world applications of quantum computing in organizational planning.
+Overall, these results confirm the practical applicability and competitiveness of quantum annealing–based hybrid optimization methods for complex combinatorial problems.
+Their application to the school scheduling context, still relatively underexplored, demonstrates the versatility and potential impact of quantum computing techniques beyond traditional industrial domains, contributing to bridging the gap between theoretical research and real-world applications of quantum optimization in organizational planning.